Preface

 After creating a repository, you can start tracking your files in your project directory.
 The directory that you are using for your project is called working directory in git.
 Working directory is completely separate from the repository.
 Git itself may create, modify or delete files in the working directory according to the commands that you run.
 Also some commands may affect your repository.
 Therefore we have two different type of data storage behind the scenes.
 One is the working directory and the other is the repository.

-command will show us the files that are modified, staged or not staged.
-Also, we can see the history of the repository
+We can see the current status of the repository and the changes that we made by running git status command.
+This command will show us the files that are modified, staged or not staged.
+Also, we can see the history of the repository by running git log command.

 # Create a directory